- About Us

 be careful what you cut

 Cutting children from the budget now will cost all of us later.

-More than 16.1 million children in America are poor, but they live in working families.
+More than 14.7 million children in America were poor in 2013, with the majority in working families.
 A disproportionate number are Black and Latino.
 Poor children lag behind their peers in many ways beyond income: They are less healthy, trail in emotional and intellectual development, and are less likely to graduate from high school.
-Poor children also are likely to become the poor parents of the future.
+Poor children also are more likely to become the poor parents of the future.
 Every year that we keep children in poverty costs our nation half a trillion dollars in lost productivity, poorer health and increased costs of the criminal justice system.

 Our vision is to end child poverty.
-We must invest in high quality early childhood services and K-12 education for every child, livable wages for families, income safety nets like job training and job creation, the Earned Income and Child Tax Credits, and work supports like child care and health coverage.
-We also work with partners to educate families about benefits for which they are eligible.
+We must invest in high quality early childhood services and K-12 education for every child, livable wages for families, safety nets like nutrition and housing assistance, the Earned Income and Child Tax Credits, and work supports like child care and health coverage.

 Child poverty remains at record high levels with children remaining the poorest age group in 2012 and more than one out of five children are poor.
 Marian Wright Edelman with Pulitzer Prize winning journalist Julia Cass chronicles the new faces of poverty through the “Children of Hard Times”.
 Traveling across the heartland of America, Ms. Cass reports the desperate toll poverty takes on children and their parents.
 The stories offer fresh insight into the daily struggle to provide food and shelter, health care and educational support, and find stable employment paying a liveable wage in the United States in 2011.
 Read their stories and CDF’s response to the sharp increase in child poverty.

 Children of Hard Times: New Faces of Child Poverty